 with Snacks on the River!

-The Missouri River has a somewhat bad reputation.
+The Missouri River sometimes gets a bad reputation.
 It is dangerous and polluted.
 There are barges and snags and flying carp.
 It is full of unknowns and very few people.
 It is also full of wonder, beauty, and plenty of history.
 It is full of potential for adventure.

 Artist Statement: Snacks on the River